jvlsg/jvlsg.github.io/_posts/2021-02-27-ghactions.md

 # Breaking Down the CD Workflow

 Now, we'll take a closer look on the [Workflow used on roll-rust]((https://github.com/jvlsg/roll-rust/blob/main/.github/workflows/cd.yml) ) to provide Continuous Deployment.
-Continous deployment is a fancy way to say that, if all goes well, the workflow will automatically publish a new version of our software.
+Continuous deployment is a fancy way to say that, if all goes well, the workflow will automatically publish a new version of our software.

 Please, also note that this is a Workflow used in a small project, so the configurations should probably be tweaked to fit a bigger project better.